 blue lagoon wheelchair accessible iceland blue lagoon wheelchair accessible iceland

 About 90% of visitors to Iceland go to the Blue Lagoon at some point during their stay, and it’s obvious why.
 This place is remarkable and completely unlike anything else that I’ve done.
 Accessibility is fantastic and these geothermal waters should be at the top of anyone’s bucket list.
-If you’re looking for a relaxing and exceptional experience, start planning your visit to Iceland’s magical Blue Lagoon.
+If you’re looking for a relaxing and exceptional experience, start planning your visit to the magical Reykjavik Iceland Blue Lagoon.

 *A Note from Curb Free with Cory Lee: This post includes affiliate links.
 When you click on a link, I may receive a small compensation, which will help this blog grow into a better resource for disabled travelers.